-In addition to shedding light on local temperature sensitivities of various outcomes, the methods developed in this project also have the potential to be used as a near-term forecasting tool.
+In addition to shedding light on future climate vulnerability, the methods developed in this project also have the potential to be used as a near-term forecasting tool.
+We demonstrate an example of this for the crime and conflict outcomes.
 Such a tool can equip policymakers with valuable information for better allocating scarce resources to areas of immediate concern.